← Back to 史記

 使

-In the fifty-fifth year, Fan and Zhongxing rebelled against their lord in Jin, Jin attacked them urgently, and they came to request grain.
-Tian Qi wanted to make chaos, established a party among the rebellious ministers, and persuaded Duke Jing, saying: 'Fan and Zhongxing have repeatedly shown virtue toward Qi, and we cannot not save them.'
-And he made Qi save them and transported grain to them.
+In the fifty-fifth year, Fan and Zhonghang rebelled against their lord in Jin.
+Jin attacked them urgently, and they came to request grain.
+Tian Qi wanted to cause disorder, formed a faction among the rebellious ministers, and persuaded Duke Jing, saying: 'Fan and Zhonghang have repeatedly shown virtue toward Qi, so we must save them.'
+He then had Qi rescue them and send grain to them.

 70